Investing

 7. Be Serious about Investing

-Another piece of advice Thiel offers investors is to take investing seriously rather than treat it as a side hobby.
-“One of the major mistakes one can commit as an investor,” Thiel says, “is to have a casual approach towards investing.
-It is important to pay attention to growing companies and invest in them.”
+Thiel urges investors to approach investing with discipline rather than treating it as casual entertainment.
+“One of the major mistakes one can commit as an investor is to have a casual approach towards investing.
+It is important to pay attention to growing companies and invest in them,” he emphasizes.

 Serious Investing - Peter Thiel